iampondie/iampondie.github.io/Research.md

 ---
 layout: page
-title: About me
+title: Research
-subtitle: What do I do...
+subtitle: What replaces liberalism?
 ---
 I am a computer programmer and a media philosopher.
 I'm interested in the ways in which software constructs communication practices that have particular social implications, especially political ones.
 My research explores: